-Arizonans have limited grandparent visitation rights with their grandchildren and that can be a wonderful thing.
-Many grandparents are at the center of their grandkids’ daily routines and loving every minute of it.
+Does Arizona have grandparent rights and if so, what are grandparents’ rights in Arizona?
+Yes, Arizonans have limited grandparent visitation rights with their grandchildren.
+You’re probably wondering about these 2 types of grandparent rights in Arizona: grandparent custody rights and grandparent visitation rights.
+We’ll cover both of those topics below.
+Many grandparents are at the center of their grandkids’ daily routines and love every minute.
 But others worry about their grandchildren’s welfare because of an unstable, unsafe home environment.
 Some clients are very concerned about what will happen after a parent passes away, is imprisoned, or has parental rights terminated.

-These cases have one common characteristic.
-Grandparents and great-grandparents who love their grandchildren and want to maintain close ties with them, no matter what has happened in the family.
+These cases have one common characteristic: They’re grandparents and great-grandparents love their grandchildren and want to maintain close ties with them, no matter what has happened in the family.
 For Arizonans seeking to enforce grandparents’ visitation rights, this is the essential elder law issue of their lives.

 The Arizona grandparents’ rights statute (discussed in detail below) makes no distinction between maternal and paternal grandparents.
 Nor does the law prefer one generation of grandparents over another.
 So long as access is in the best interests of the child, the greater the grandparent the better!

 How do grandparents’ rights work in Arizona?
 There could be desperate circumstances that make a grandparent want to rescue a grandchild.
 But when a grandparent desires shared custody with a legal parent, as attorneys we sometimes have to deliver disappointing news.
 Current Arizona law does not provide for joint legal decision-making between a legal parent and a non-parent.
 Unless the grandparent or non-parent legally adopts the child, there is no right to shared legal decision-making.